ropensci-archive/binomen/README.md

-taxon
+binomia
 =======

-`taxon` provides a taxonomic class for defining a taxon and multiple taxa.
+`binomia` provides a taxonomic class for defining a taxon and multiple taxa.

 It is meant to work with [taxize](https://github.com/ropensci/taxize), where you can get data on taxonomic names.